anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Disrupting the pledge behavior by a DoS attack may prevent the bootstrapping of the pledge to a new domain.

 A DoS attack with a faked registrar-agent may block the bootstrapping of the pledge due to state creation on the pledge (the pledge may produce a voucher-request, and refuse to produce another one).
-One mitigation may be that the pledge does does not limited the number of voucher requests it creates until at least one has finished, or a single onboarding state may expire after a certain time.
+One mitigation may be that the pledge does not limited the number of voucher requests it creates until at least one has finished, or a single onboarding state may expire after a certain time.

 ## Misuse of acquired PVR and PER by Registrar-Agent